Victor2266/The-Fluid-Toy/README.md

   - *Radial*
   - *Reversed*
   - *Zero*
+- **Temperature Simulation**:
+  - Particles have temperature which they use for visual shaders
+- **State Change**
+  - Particles can change states after reaching temperture thresholds

 ### 🎮 Game Systems
 - **Fluid Density Detection**:
   - AsyncGPUReadback for non-blocking particle position queries